zkxs/simple-crosshair-overlay/README.md

 Use the tray icon to:

-- toggle crosshair visibility (you can also use Ctrl+H)
+- Toggle crosshair visibility (you can also use Ctrl+H)
-- toggle **Adjust Mode** (you can also use Ctrl+J)
+- Toggle **Adjust Mode** (you can also use Ctrl+J)
+- Pick a color for the default crosshair (you can also use Ctrl+K).
-- load a PNG image as your crosshair
+- Load a PNG image as your crosshair
-- reset crosshair to default settings
+- Reset crosshair to default settings
-- safely exit the application and save your settings
+- Safely exit the application and save your settings

 In **Adjust Mode**: